doctorfree/RoonCommandLine/markdown/list_playlists.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-List_playlists is distributed under an Open Source license.
+LIST_PLAYLISTS is distributed under an Open Source license.
-See the file LICENSE in the List_playlists source distribution for information on terms &amp; conditions for accessing and otherwise using List_playlists and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the LIST_PLAYLISTS source distribution for information on terms &amp; conditions for accessing and otherwise using LIST_PLAYLISTS and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues